Yves Rüedi

 Yves Rüedi ([ˈiv ˈryə̯di]; born 30 September 1976) is a Judge of the Federal Supreme Court of Switzerland.

 Professional career

 Education

 Rüedi earned a Master of Laws degree in 2002 and a Doctor of Law degree in 2009 from the University of St. Gallen.

 National career

-From 2002 until 2012, Rüedi worked in private legal practice with Pestalozzi Attorneys at Law in Zurich.
+From 2002 until 2012, Rüedi worked in private legal practice with Pestalozzi Attorneys at Law in Zürich.
 In 2006 he was elected President of the High Court of the Canton of Glarus by the Landsgemeinde.
 In 2013 the Federal Assembly appointed him as a judge to the Federal Supreme Court of Switzerland.
-Rüedi was the youngest judge elected to the Federal Supreme Court in recent history.
+Rüedi was the youngest judge elected to the Federal Supreme Court in history.
 The Judicial Committee of the Federal Assembly accredited him with an impressive academic career.

 International career

 From 2018 to 2020, Yves Rüedi was a member of the International Council of Arbitration for Sport (ICAS), which is the governing body of the Court of Arbitration for Sport.

 In 2020, Yves Rüedi was appointed to the Enlarged Board of Appeal of the European Patent Office.